biolink/biolink-model/docs/index.md

      * [subject location in text](subject_location_in_text.md) - Character offsets for the text span(s) in the supporting text corresponding to the subject concept of the extracted assertion.
      * [supporting data set](supporting_data_set.md) - A set of data used as evidence to generate the knowledge expressed in an Association (e.g. through computation on, reasoning or inference over the retrieved data).
      * [supporting data source](supporting_data_source.md) - An Information Resource from which data was retrieved and subsequently used as evidence to generate the knowledge expressed in an Association (e.g. through computation on, reasoning or inference over the retrieved data).
-     * [supporting document](supporting_document.md) - A publication or other document that reports the statement expressed in an Association, or  provides information used as evidence supporting this statement.
      * [supporting document type](supporting_document_type.md) - The document type (e.g., Journal Article, Case Study, Preprint) for the supporting document used in a Text Mining Result.
      * [supporting document year](supporting_document_year.md) - The document year (typically the publication year) for the supporting document used in a Text Mining Result.
+     * [supporting documents](supporting_documents.md) - One or more referencable documents that report the statement expressed in an Association, or provide  information used as evidence supporting this statement.
+         * [publications](publications.md) - One or more publications that report the statement expressed in an Association, or provide information used as  evidence supporting this statement.
      * [supporting study metadata](supporting_study_metadata.md) - Information about a study used to generate information used as evidence to support the knowledge expressed in an  Association.
 In practice, data creators should use one of the more specific subtypes of this property.
          * [supporting study cohort](supporting_study_cohort.md) - A description of a study population/cohort that was interrogated to provide evidence for the association  (e.g. the inclusion and exclusion criteria).
          * [supporting study context](supporting_study_context.md) - A term or terms describing the experimental setting/context in which evidence supporting the Association was  generated ('context' may be defined by many factors, including taxon, model system (e.g. cell line type), tissue  type, disease, etc.).